osquery/osquery-site/src/data/blog/posts/community_articles/2018-08-20-osquery_windows_process_auditing.md

 #### Result

-The result from this query is pretty similar to the "processes" table.
+The result from this query is pretty similar to the `processes` table.
 It's missing some of the more esoteric columns but it has the important ones.

 ```
 eventid = 4688